kuhlaid/jocoknow/README.md

 Other benefits are:

 - The Docusaurus framework automatically checks for broken links in your documents when you build the code (whether you are building locally or letting Vercel build for you).
 This is great for quality assurance.
 - Looking good from the start, means a framework that has been designed by professional graphic artists for accessibility and out-of-the-box visual appeal.
-So you can simply focus on content and not building a site from scratch.
+You can simply focus on content and not c creating a site from scratch.

 ## Using this code on Vercel

-The easiest way use this code (for your own project or to help contribute to this documentation) is to fork this repository in GitHub then log into Vercel.com and create a new project using your forked repo.
-Vercel can be used as a cloud testing environment, to help you avoid the need to setup NodeJs and NPM on your local computer (but you could do that as well).
-Vercel will build from your GitHub code repository and setup a test site so you could simply make changes to your forked repository code in GitHub.com, and see the changes in Vercel as you make code updates.
+The easiest way to use this code (for your own project or to help contribute to this documentation) is to fork this repository in GitHub then log into Vercel.com and create a new project using your forked repo.
+You can use Vercel as a cloud testing environment, to help you avoid the need to setup NodeJs and NPM on your local computer (but you could do that as well).
+Vercel will build from your GitHub code repository and set up a test site.
+This allows you to simply make changes to your forked repository code in GitHub.com, and see the changes in Vercel as you make code updates.

-Note, some of the application settings are set as environment variables.
+Note, several application settings are set as environment variables.
 The `.env.example` file contains place-holder values for the environment.
-These variables will need to be added to your Vercel project since you do not want sensitive environment API keys or passwords published/embedded in your repository code.
-Once you have the code deployed to Vercel from GitHub, a link to your test site on Vercel will added to your main repository page on GitHub.
+You will need to add these variables to your Vercel project since you do not want sensitive environment API keys or passwords published/embedded in your repository code.
+After deploying the code to Vercel from GitHub, a link to your test site on Vercel will be included on your main repository page on GitHub.

 ## Using the code locally

 See Docusaurus documentation for this.
-It is not recommended.
-Try using StackBlitz (which is free but slow to rebuild the site) or some other virtual service first, to save you the headache of installing dependencies on your computer.
+Try using StackBlitz as an alternative (which is free but slow to rebuild the site) or some other virtual service first, to save you the headache of installing dependencies on your computer.
+For me, I open a WSL command and paste the following command to ensure I am in the correct directory before I try to run Docusausus:
 `cd "/mnt/c/Users/pgale/University of North Carolina at Chapel Hill/TarcStudyDataRepository - Files/DataPull/364-dp/Note3/jocoknow"`

+**Technical Note: If you are testing Docusaurus locally and the command line that serves the Docusaurus site is closed unexpectedly, it is best to simply log out of the computer and log back so you can start the site using a new instance (since `port in use` issues will be difficult to resolve otherwise).**

 ## Update or add packages